StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 > Here is a program.
 Executing it emits the source of the next program.

-Same initial state.

-Same transition semantics.

-Same rollout length.

-Same query.

-Same answer.
+Same initial state, same transition semantics, same rollout length, same query, same answer.

 Different representation.